A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

-In autonomous driving scenarios, collaborative perception among vehicles can provide more comprehensive environmental information, thereby enhancing driving safety. \cite{sheng2024semantic} proposed a semantic communication framework that combines Joint Source-Channel Coding (JSCC) and Hybrid Automatic Repeat Request (HARQ) technologies.
+In autonomous driving scenarios, collaborative perception among vehicles can provide more comprehensive environmental information, thereby enhancing driving safety.
+Ref.~\cite{sheng2024semantic} proposed a semantic communication framework that combines Joint Source--Channel Coding (JSCC) and Hybrid Automatic Repeat Request (HARQ) technologies.
 The framework extracts critical semantic features through importance maps and optimizes transmission.
 By employing intermediate fusion, sensor data (e.g., LiDAR point clouds) from vehicles are semantically processed and transmitted using Orthogonal Frequency Division Multiplexing (OFDM) in time-varying multipath fading channels.
-To improve transmission reliability in low SNR environments, the study introduces a Siamese network-based semantic error detection method (SimCRC), significantly enhancing perception accuracy and throughput in low SNR conditions.
-This approach avoids the "cliff effect" in traditional communication and provides a more reliable environmental perception solution for autonomous driving.

-The above research cases highlight the significant advantages of semantic communication in traffic environment perception and understanding in IoV.
-From the deployment of distributed sensing nodes to collaborative perception among vehicles, these studies not only demonstrate the potential of semantic communication in reducing data transmission volume and improving communication efficiency but also provide more accurate decision-making support for autonomous driving and intelligent traffic management.
+The OPV2V dataset was used in the study.
+Simulation results show that, compared to the traditional separate source--channel coding method, the proposed model has significantly improved in terms of sensing performance and throughput.
+In addition, this study also introduced a new semantic error detection method, SimCRC, and combined it with Hybrid Automatic Repeat Request (HARQ) to enhance the transmission reliability in scenarios with low SNRs.

+Both of the above two experimental studies verify the effectiveness of the proposed methods through specific experimental designs.
+The work of Ref.~\cite{imran2024environment} performed outstandingly in reducing data transmission overhead and beam prediction, and it is more suitable for optimizing communication resources.
+However, as the amount of data increases, this requires a higher processing capacity of the base station.
+The work of Ref.~\cite{sheng2024semantic} has obvious advantages in sensing performance, and indicators such as AP@0.5 and AP@0.7 are superior to traditional methods.
+It is also more suitable for scenarios of precise target recognition.
+However, as the amount of data increases, it may face the problem of insufficient computing resources.

+Through the above discussion on traffic environment perception and understanding, we can see the importance of the semantic information extraction techniques proposed in Chapter 3 in practical applications.
+These techniques not only improve the accuracy of environmental perception but also optimize communication efficiency by reducing the amount of data transmitted.
+In addition, the design of the semantic communication architecture ensures the reliable transmission of information in dynamic and complex traffic environments.
+The resource allocation and management strategies further optimize the transmission of semantic information, ensuring that critical information can be preferentially processed and transmitted under limited bandwidth and computing resources.
+The integrated application of these techniques demonstrates the potential of semantic communication in enhancing the performance of the IoV.